tirimid/manual-hotkey/README.md

-# manual-hot-key
+# manual-hotkey
 ## Introduction
-An AutoHotKey alternative for Linux with its own scripting language.
+An AutoHotkey alternative for Linux with its own scripting language.
 Since AHK doesn't exist for Linux (and I don't like any of the alternatives), I decided to make my own interpretation of a programmable macro system.